 SSM Package

 Input to the Sink & Source Mixing package is read on unit INSSM=4, which is preset in the main program.
-The input file is needed if any sink or source option is used in the flow model, including the constant-head, general-head, river, drain, recharge, evapotranspiration, well, and multi-node well packages.
-Concentrations corresponding the streamflow, lake, and unsaturated-zone transport boundary condition are handled by these respective packages.
+The input file is needed if any sink or source option is used in the flow model, including the constant-head, general-head, river, drain, recharge, evapotranspiration, well, multi-node well, stream, lake, and unsaturated zone packages.

 For each simulation: